 |Recovery||To support cost recovery for past due accounts, banking and mortgage accounting software should have options like automated delinquency notices, reporting and letter generation.
 The more robust solutions automate these tasks even further, integrating with collections agencies and supporting cost control measures.|

 Accounting software for the financial sector automates the most tedious and error-prone tasks, which in turn increases accuracy, efficiency and overall customer experience.
-As with any software purchase, you’ll want to evaluate any software you currently own, and then consider your specific needs such as: billing, customer relationship management, number of users and specific features offered by the program.
+As with any software purchase, you’ll want to evaluate what you currently own, and then consider your specific needs such as: billing, customer relationship management, number of users and specific features offered by the program.

-When evaluating banking, mortgage or financial services accounting software, buyers should also consider the following:
+When evaluating banking, mortgage or financial services accounting systems, buyers should also consider the following:

 We're able to offer this service to buyers for free, because software vendors pay us on a "pay-per-lead" basis.
 Buyers get great advice.
 Sellers get great referrals.